Investors

 President Commissioner

-Bunjamin J. Mailool was appointed as the Company’s President Commissioner upon the decision of the 2017 Annual General Meeting of Shareholders.
-His appointment was formalized in the Annual General Meeting of Shareholders Deed of Resolution No. 73, dated 28 May 2018, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.
+Benny Haryanto was appointed as the Company’s President Commissioner upon the decision of the 2023 Annual General Meeting of Shareholders.
+His appointment was formalized in the Annual General Meeting of Shareholders Deed of Resolution No. 37, dated May 13, 2024, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

 Alexander S. Rusli